manasb-uoe/selp-mytravelog/README.md

 > **Note**:
 > Do not deploy the site into production with `DEBUG` turned on!
 When `DEBUG`=TRUE, Django will remember every `SQL` query it executes, rapidly consuming memory on a production server.

 If such an exception is raised during an `AJAX` request, then you can view it in the `JavaScript` console of the browser.

+## Developed by

+*  Manas Bajaj - <manas.bajaj94@gmail.com>